-- a) Applicants apply for their institution of choice (the Mount, Acadia or St. F. X.) through the Doctoral Program Office by November 15 for July 1 entry; - b) The IDAC will review all applications and, by majority agreement, recommend acceptance of applicants to the participating institutions; - For any applicants recommended to the Mount, the Doctoral Program Coordinator will assign an appropriate pro tem (research) advisor; - d) The Mount's Admissions Office will inform the applicant, in writing after March 1, regarding the decision of the IDAC.
-The Mount becomes the Institution of Record for all doctoral students formally admitted to the Mount: - e) In addition to specific doctoral program requirements and regulations, Mount students are bound by the regulations and procedures pertaining to graduate studies at the Mount (http://www.msvu.ca/en/home/programsdepartments/graduatestudiesgeneralinformation/default.aspx); - f) Each pro tem advisor (dissertation supervisor) will arrange for an entry meeting for his/her student(s) to develop a preliminary program plan and an initial outline of the proposed research area.
-This preliminary plan will be submitted in writing to the IDAC for approval (within a time frame specified by the IDAC), through the Doctoral Program Coordinator.
+- a) Applicants apply for their institution of choice (the Mount, Acadia or St. F. X.) through the Doctoral Program Office by November 15 for July 1 entry; - b) The IDAC will review all applications and, by majority agreement, recommend acceptance of applicants to the participating institutions; - For any applicants recommended to Acadia, the Doctoral Program Coordinator will assign an appropriate pro tem (research) advisor; - Acadia's Graduate Studies Office will inform the applicant, in writing after March 1, regarding the decision of the IDAC.
+Acadia becomes the Institution of Record for all doctoral students formally admitted to Acadia University; - e) In addition to specific doctoral program requirements and regulations, Acadia students are bound by the regulations and procedures pertaining to graduate studies at Acadia (https://gradstudies.acadiau.ca/home.html); - f) Each pro tem advisor (dissertation supervisor) will arrange for an entry meeting for his/her student(s) to develop a preliminary program plan and an initial outline of the proposed research area.
+This preliminary plan will be submitted in writing to the IDAC for approval

+(within a time frame specified by the IDAC), through the Doctoral Program Coordinator.
 Normally, this plan is completed before the July 1 start date.